 Akaal Bodhan means the untimely period of worshipping Goddess Durga.
 The period of worship by Lord Rama is termed to be the unconventional time to invoke Goddess Durga.
 Hence, its name Akaal Bodhan is popular among a large fraction of regions.

-To know more about the significance of the days of Durga Puja 2016, let’s take a look at how Durga Puja will be celebrated in 2016.
+To know more about the significance of the days of Durga Puja, let’s take a look at how Durga Puja is celebrated.

 Preparations for Durga Puja start months before the actual occurrence.
 Pandals or temporary stages are created for installation of the idols of deities.
 This is a great time for the artisans or idol crafters to showcase their creativity.
 Kumartuli in Kolkata is a famous place where artisans spend months to carve the ideal sculpture of Mahishasura Mardini.